runemadsen/easygit/README.md

   // Deletes a branch
   err := easygit.DeleteBranch("path/to/repo", "mybranch")

-  // Creates a branch from another branch.
-Similar to 'git checkout -b newbranch' err := easygit.CreateBranch("path/to/repo", "master", "newbranch")
+  // Creates a branch from another branch. err := easygit.CreateBranch("path/to/repo", "master", "newbranch")

   // Pushes a branch to a HTTPS remote.
-Similar to 'git push origin master' err := easygit.PushBranch("path/to/repo", "origin", "master", "user", "password")
+Similar to 'git push origin master' err := easygit.PushBranch("path/to/repo", "origin", "master", "user", "password") fmt.Println(err.(*git.GitError).Code) // if -7, it was wrong credentials

   // Checks out a branch.
 Similar to 'git checkout slave' err := easygit.CheckoutBranch("path/to/repo", "mybranch")